seraermolenko/Bloom/README.md

 - *ESP32 producer is defined in another repository called Humidity*
 - *Watering alerts are generated when the moisture level exceeds thresholds derived from Treffle.io plant data*

-Soon to come:
-My next step is to keep learning React so that I can create a UI.
-Eventually, Bloom could offer
-- Access to detailed care instructions for plants.
-- Automate watering schedules based on plant preferences.
-- Tracking plant's health, age, and growth.
-- Connecting with friends to share gardens and plant cuttings.

 #### Tech Stack

 - Backend: Django REST Framework